Springwood High School (New South Wales)

 Springwood High School is a government-funded co-educational comprehensive secondary day school, located on Grose Road, Faulconbridge, in the Blue Mountains region of New South Wales, Australia.

 Established in 1967, the school enrolls 644 students in 2020, from Year 7 to Year 12, of whom five percent identified as Indigenous Australians and ten percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Stuart Harvie.

 History

 Springwood High School was built in 1967 to relieve overcrowding at Katoomba High and Nepean High schools.
-Springwood High School’s original six building plan was constructed in three stages at a cost of 1.2 million.
+Springwood High School's original six buildings were constructed in three stages at a cost of A$1.2 million.
 The first classes for the 124 students and nine teachers were held at Penrith in February 1967.
 The school was ready for occupation in September 1967.
 The school's population swelled to more than 1600 students before Blaxland High School opened in 1977.